Cults Myths and Legends of Ancient Sicily

 Hermes, identified by the Romans with Mercury, was considered the son of Zeus and Maia.
-He was often seen as the interpreter of voldivine integrity, but above all he was the protector of commerce and theft.
-He himself, as soon as he was born, had been the author of a clever theft against his brother Apollo.
-Born in a cave, on Mount Chileans, south of Arcadia, he managed to free himself from the bandages that bound him and went to Thessaly, where his brother Apollo who was a cowherd was.
-Taking advantage of his brother's momentary absence, he stole part of the animals from him and took them all over Greece to Pilo, where he sacrificed two oxen.
+He was often seen as the interpreter of voldivine integrity, but above all he was the protector of trade and theft.
+He himself, just born, had been the author of a clever theft against his brother Apollo.
+Born in a cave, on Mount Chileans, south of Arcadia, he managed to free himself from the bandages that bandaged him and went to Thessaly, where his brother Apollo was who was a cowherd.
+Taking advantage of his brother's momentary absence, he stole some of the animals from him and took them across all of Greece to Pylos, where he sacrificed two oxen.
 Hiding the rest of the animals, he returned to the cave where he was born.
-At the entrance to the cave he found a turtle, took it, emptied it and, with the intestines of sacrificed oxen, built the lyre.
+At the entrance to the cave he found a turtle, took it, emptied it and, with the intestines of the sacrificed oxen, built the lyre.
 His dexterity had been witnessed by an old man named Batto who told everything to Apollo who went to Mount Chileans to complain to Maia about the robberies of his son.
-Maia then showed Apollo her baby brother and asked him how she could accuse such a small child of such feats.
+Maia then showed Apollo her infant brother and asked him how she could accuse such a small child of such feats.
 Apollo asked, at this point, the intervention of Zeus, who, knowing the truth, ordered the child to return the animals.
 Apollo, meanwhile, had been able to see the lyre and hear the sounds that Hermes had managed to make it emit.
 Falling in love with the instrument, he asked and obtained from Hermes to exchange it with his oxen.

-Hermes, rectangular pillars whose part were dedicated to Ermes along the streets and on the crossroads upper was modeled with a bust that represented him, often endowed with very conspicuous virile organs.
-It is probable, in fact, that the column was in principle a phallic symbol, but its purpose was to indicate the right way to travelers; and in fact, among the various tasks attributed to Hermes, there was also that of being the protector of travelers on the roads.
+Hermes, rectangular pillars whose part were dedicated to Hermes along the streets and on the crossroads upper was modeled with a bust representing him, often endowed with very conspicuous virile organs.
+It is probable, in fact, that the column was in the beginning a phallic symbol, but its purpose was to indicate the right way to travelers; and in fact, among the various tasks attributed to Hermes, there was also that of being the protector of travelers on the roads.

 Hermes was often represented with a large hat, with winged shoes that made him faster than the wind and with the caduceus , symbol of his functions as divine herald.